tytydraco/yessleep/out/The_Mall_In_Chinatown.md

 About 10 minutes later, the mall speakers glitched, and they started playing a scary sounding lullaby.
 I actually recognized the lullaby, as it was from one of my brother’s toys from when he was a baby.

 Suddenly, the masked guy managed to find me, and I ran in terror.
 This time, I noticed that he didn’t have his knife, however he was a lot faster, and he managed to catch me.
 He attacked me several times, and gave me a few small scars.
-Thankfully, I managed to survive his wrath, and knocked him out for a few minutes.
+He also kept speaking in Chinese in a menacing tone.
+Thankfully, I managed to survive his wrath, and knocked him out for a few minutes by kicking him.
 I ran for about an hour, trying to avoid the masked guy while also trying to find a way to escape the mall, but all the front entrances were locked, so I tried the back exit.

 Suddenly, the lullaby stopped, so it was just complete silence except for my footsteps.